Darxo/Hardened/README.md

 - `HeadshotReceivedChanceMult` is a multiplier for the incoming headshot chance
 - `ReachAdvantageMult` is a multiplier for melee skill during reach advantage
 - `ReachAdvantageBonus` is a flat bonus for melee skill during reach advantage
-- `ShieldDamageMult` multiplies shield damage dealt via active skills
+- `ShieldDamageMult = 1.0` multiplies shield damage dealt via active skills
-- `ShieldDamageReceivedMult` multiplies incoming shield damage up to a minimum of 1
+- `ShieldDamageReceivedMult = 1.0` multiplies incoming shield damage up to a minimum of 1
 - `WeightStaminaMult` is an array of multipliers, mirroring `::Const.ItemSlotSpaces`, which control how much the Weight of each Itemslot affects this characters Stamina
 - `WeightInitiativeMult` is an array of multipliers, mirroring `::Const.ItemSlotSpaces`, which control how much the Weight of each Itemslot affects this characters Initiative
 - `HitpointRecoveryMult` multiplies to anything that would add a flat amount of hitpoints to the character
 - `ShowFrenzyEyes = false` displays red eyes on human-like characters
+- `BagSlots = 2`, can be changed by skills to add or remove bag slots in a compatible way.
+Existing sources of extra bag slots are changed accordingly

 # Requirements